2025: Disposable Vape Ban in Scotland, UK, Wales, and Northern Ireland

 Northern Ireland:

-• Repeat offenses: Up to 2 years in prison and additional fines.
+Repeat offences: Up to 2 years in prison and additional penalties.

 How to Prepare for the Disposable Vape Ban in Scotland and the UK